laravel/docs/authorization.md

     php artisan make:policy PostPolicy --model=Post

+The policy name corresponds to the public method name in the policy.

+    Gate::allows('view', Post::class);

 > {tip} All policies are resolved via the Laravel [service container](/docs/{{version}}/container), allowing you to type-hint any needed dependencies in the policy's constructor to have them automatically injected.

 <a name="registering-policies"></a>